 You can never go wrong with a bowl of fresh fruit.
 Spicy Fruit Salad adds just a hint of spice and seasoning to improve even the best fruit at the market.
-Add whatever fruit looks fresh and you’ll have a great addition to any dinner.
+Perfect for your next cook-out.

 What is star anise

 Star anise is a star shaped seed pod from an evergreen shrub grown in Vietnam and Southwest China.
-It has a sweet licorice type flavor and is found in Chinese five spice powder.
-It can be used in soups and savory dishes and is the licorice flavor in Sambuca.
-It can be pretty potent, so start with a small amount.
+It has a sweet licorice type flavor and is found in Asian five spice powder.
+You can use this in soups and savory dishes, it’s the licorice flavor in Sambuca.
+It can be pretty potent, so start with just one pod.

-How do yo make a spicy fruit salad
+How do you make a spicy fruit salad

-Step 1: Bring some sugar and water to a boil along with some peppers and star anise until it becomes slightly thick and syrupy.
+Step 1: Bring 1/3 cup of sugar and water to a boil along with a pepper and star anise until it becomes slightly thick and syrupy.

 Step 2: Strain the syrup and let it cool slightly then pour over a mixture of fresh fruit.